HL7NZ/hpi/MoH_Readme.md

 The HPI profiles are defined using the FSH (Fire Shorthand).
 These are compiled into json [conformance modules](https://hl7.org/fhir/R4/conformance-module.html#:~:text=The%20Conformance%20Module%20represents%20metadata,used%20to%20create%20derived%20specifications.)
 (Structure Definitions, Value Sets , Code Sets and Capability Statements ...)  using sushi.
-The Json files are used as input  to the IGPublisher tool which creates the static HTML files forthe IG web site
+The Json files are used as input  to the IGPublisher tool which creates the static HTML files fort he IG web site

 Prerequisites
 -----------------